 - Make sure the radio is turned on and the green PWR LED is on. - Make sure the antenna-cable connectors are securely connected to the antenna and to the radio. - Check the antenna for any defects or breaks. - Check the antenna leading cable or coax for defects, breaks, or sharp bends (those with less than the cable's rated bend radius) - Use the 'radiostate' command to make sure there is a valid configuration loaded. - Verify that the Base radio is transmitting.
-Use a signal source and perform a direct receiver test if necessary to isolate the problem. - Replace the radio.
-See "[Replacing a Radio](#)" on page 47.
+Use a signal source and perform a direct receiver test if necessary to isolate the problem. - Make sure the AR220DB transmitter is not disabled. - Replace the radio.
+See "[Replacing a Radio](#)" below.